barefootfunk/holyspacebaby/src/visions/galloping.md

 ---
 title: Galloping
 featuredimage: /img/horsey.webp
-heartChoice: "\"Go!
-The heart doesn't care about physical form.\""
+heartChoice: Yes!
+True love!
-mindChoice: Engineer a cross-species mating adaptor to help.
+mindChoice: No. Incorrect species.
-chaosChoice: Arnold is actually two chimpanzees in a horse suit.
+chaosChoice: ""
 ---
-a horse named Arnold galloping at full speed to meet his true love Ronda.
-They met on bumble.
+Arnold gallops at full speed to meet his true love Ronda from Bumble.
 He does not know she is actually an octopus who used a fake pic.
+Can Arnold love an octopus?